The Coffs Harbour Local Government Area is a focal area for

 In response, members of the Coffs Harbour Kangaroo Management Committee have used an Environmental Levy grant to develop a range of educational resources to raise community awareness, using insights gained from the 2016 Kangaroo Community Survey.

-Download the resources below or contact us for more information.
+Download the resources below for more information.

 Living with kangaroos - general information on kangaroo behaviour, avoiding risks and what to do if attacked.
 Brochure also available.